Statistical properties of eigenvalues of Laplace-Beltrami operators: Proofs

 \subsection{Proof of Theorem \ref{cancel_temple}}

-We first rewrite the eigenvalues of the Laplace-Beltrami operator given in (\ref{Jingle}) in terms of $k_i$'s instead of a mixing of $k_i$'s and $k_i$'s.
+We first rewrite the eigenvalues of the Laplace-Beltrami operator given in (\ref{Jingle}) in terms of $\kappa$ instead of a mixing of $\kappa$ and $\kappa'$.
 A similar expression, which is essentially the same as ours, can be found on p.
 596 from Dumitriu {\it et al}.
 (2007).
 So we skip the proof.

 \begin{lemma}\lbl{theater} Let $\alpha>0$.
 Let $\lambda_{\kappa}$ be as in (\ref{Jingle}).
 For $\kappa=(k_1, \cdots, k_m) \vdash n$, we have \bea\lbl{green} \lambda_{\kappa}=\big(m-\frac{\alpha}{2}\big)n +\sum_{i=1}^m (\frac{\alpha}{2}k_i-i)k_i. \eea \end{lemma}